Preeclampsia During Pregnancy: Your Questions Answered

 When should you see your doctor?

 If you are experiencing any of the above symptoms or are just feeling “off,” call your doctor right away.
 It is always better to be overly cautious.
-With earlier diagnosis and prompt treatment, preeclampsia can be managed to keep you and your baby safe.
+With early diagnosis and prompt treatment, preeclampsia and eclampsia can be managed to keep you and your baby safe.

 How is it diagnosed?

-Diagnosis entails a blood pressure check, blood work, a urine analysis to check kidney function, and a liver function test to check the liver.
+Diagnosis of preeclampsia requires an evaluation by your OB provider.
+It entails a blood pressure check, blood work, a urine analysis to check kidney function, and a liver function test to check the liver.
+For eclampsia, diagnosis focuses on identifying preeclampsia and the presence of a seizure.

 Regular prenatal visits are critical.
 Preeclampsia can be a silent condition.
 If a person isn’t checking their blood pressure regularly, it can be missed.
 It’s important to have access to a blood pressure cuff at home.
 The earlier it’s diagnosed, the better.